-- The following compliance measures may be used under the terms of the Petroleum Products Inspection Law and Regulations: - 1.
-Notice of violations may be issued for defects in equipment having minor impact on quality, quantity, nature, price, display of products sold.
+- 101 The definitions and compliance requirements of petroleum products regulated under terms of the Petroleum Products Inspection Law and Regulations: - 1.
+Notice of Violations shall be issued for defects in equipment having minor impact on quality, quantity, nature, price, display of products sold.
 Corrective action must be performed within time specified.
-A stop sale order may result when corrections are not made and/or deficiencies still occur.
+A Stop Sale Order may result when corrections are not made and/or deficiencies still occur.
 The Commissioner and State Chemist, upon notification of correction, may permit the resale of said petroleum product prior to subsequent inspection, testing and/or analysis. - 2.
-Stop sale orders are normally issued for violations of product quality.
+Stop sale Order is normally issued for violations of product quality.
 Corrections must be made prior to resumption of sales.
 The Commissioner and State Chemist, upon notification of correction, may permit the resale of material prior to subsequent inspection, testing and/or analysis. - 3.
-Stop sale orders may be issued for equipment or devices that fail to meet requirements of the Petroleum Testing Law and/or Regulations adopted thereunder.
-After entry of a stop sale order, the equipment or device must be repaired prior to the resumption of sales of petroleum products.
-The equipment or device should be inspected again and resealed once adjustments or repairs are made.
+A Stop Sale Order is issued for equipment or devices that cannot be used in conjunction with the commercial sale of petroleum product due to failure to meet requirements of the Petroleum Testing Law and/or Regulations.
+The equipment or device must be repaired prior to resale of petroleum product material.
+The equipment or device should be inspected again and resealed as quickly as possible.
+It shall be unlawful for anyone other than a licensed petroleum equipment repairman or an official petroleum products inspector to remove an official seal from a retail petroleum products pumps, meters or delivery devices only by a licensed petroleum equipment repairman or an official petroleum or an official petroleum products pumps, meters or delivery devices only by a licensed petroleum equipment repairman or an official petroleum products inspector and it shall be unlawful to dispense fuel from a retail pump, meter or other delivery device without an official seal properly attached. - 4.
+A Stop Sale Order issued for failure to comply with the above notifications may result in the condemnation of product or devices and other action as provided by the Petroleum Products Inspection Law and Regulations.

-(Amended February 12, 2001; Amended March 3, 2022.)
+(Amended February 12, 2001.)